Tue Jun 3 2025

 Once the group copy is done, functions are executed in the order of

-the defined prefix (part of the site-config
+the defined prefix (part of the site-config file shown

 before):